 You will have the opportunity to meet with your child's class teacher each term at a parent consultation, dates of which will be shared on the school calendar.
 Should you have further questions or concerns, the SENDco is available for a targeted meeting or direct email.
-If required, you can meet with your child's class teacher termly in order to co-create an Individual Educational Plan (IEP), for your child.
-The IEP will set out specific aims for your child in relation to their areas of SEND, short term targets for that term and any new actions required by home and school in order to achieve those targets.
+If required, you can meet with your child's class teacher termly in order to discuss their learning plan for your child.
+The learning plan will set out specific aims for your child in relation to their areas of SEND, short term targets for that term and any new actions required by home and school in order to achieve those targets.

-If your child has an Education Health Care Plan (EHCP) or Statement, a review will be held annually to look at the progress made against your child's identified targets.
+If your child has an Education Health Care Plan (EHCP) a review will be held annually to look at the progress made against your child's identified targets.
 All of the professionals involved in your child's care will be invited to attend this meeting.